joshuagenders/Runic/README.md

 ![Runic UI](images/ExampleTestComposer.png)

 ## The Oracle
 The oracle is (most likely a group of services) responsible for analysing the results from tests executed in a Runic test lab.
 The oracle should be designed so that the user can express the pre-conditions and expected outcomes for a test.
 The test can then be executed against any runes which match the pre-conditions.
 There may be a need to support several methods of expression, including external script execution.
-Possibly the use of hamstring matchers.
+Possibly the use of hamcrest matchers.

 Some types of verification to support are:
  * Expressing preconditions to source results to verify back-end state